A simple model for strange metallic behavior: Introduction

 An elegant explanation for universal unconventional transport phenomena of strange metals is based on the existence of a quantum critical point (QCP) at optimal doping \cite{Sachdev:2011cs,Taillefer,Michon2019,Hayes2021}.
 It has been further emphasized via many tractable models that the quantum critical degrees of freedom may also provide the key to the emergence of unconventional superconducting and insulating phases.
 The spectral function measured via angle-resolved photoemission spectroscopy (ARPES) indeed provides evidence for absence of quasi-particles at the Fermi surface \cite{RevModPhys.75.473,Vishik_2010,reber2015power,PhysRevB.78.035103,Lee_2018,RevModPhys.92.031001}.
 Of late, there has been remarkable progress in achieving direct access to the quantum critical point via the application of a strong magnetic field \cite{2012QCP} and also a critical current \cite{2018criticalcurrent}.
-However, it has been argued that an effective theory for universal transport properties of strange metals should also incorporate the degrees of freedom at intermediate scales, namely the upper Hubbard band, which interacts with the infrared critical sector.
+However, it has been argued that an effective theory for universal transport properties of strange metals should also incorporate the degrees of freedom at intermediate scales, and which interacts with the infrared critical sector.
 This hypothesized feature is called \textit{Mottness} \cite{PHILLIPS20061634,PhysRevB.77.014512,PhysRevLett.102.056404,PhysRevLett.106.016404,PhysRevB.83.214522,PhysRevB.86.115118}.

 Another influential paradigm for understanding transport phenomena in strange metals is \textit{Planckian dissipation} \cite{Zaanen2004,sachdev_2011,Bruin2013,Hartnoll:2016apf,Chowdhury:2021qpy,Hartnoll:2021ydi}.
 Here, the absence of quasi-particles is assumed to coincide with the Mott-Ioffe-Regel (MIR) limit in which the scattering length approaches the interatomic spacing.
 It is also assumed that all intrinsic scales disappear as the system is close to a QCP.
-Therefore, a \textit{universal} strong interaction limit emerges where the thermal energy $k_B T$ is the only energy scale, and the scattering time saturates the lower bound, $\hbar/(k_B T)$, set by the uncertainty principle.
+Therefore, a \textit{universal} strong interaction limit emerges where the thermal energy $k_B T$ is the only energy scale, {and therefore the dissipation time-scale should be $\mathcal{O}(\hbar/(k_B T))$}.
 This readily accounts for the linear-in-$T$ dc resistivity at low temperatures.
 However, as discussed later, the abundant experimental data for heavy fermion compounds indicate \cite{Taupin2022AreHF} that this naive version of the paradigm may fail.